Sustainable Event Opportunities Abound

 Students are working with the Women’s Business Center at Florida Tech to make the events they produce more sustainable.
 We are currently co-developing guidelines for planning and executing a near zero-waste event at this year’s upcoming Space Coast Women’s Business Expo in August 2013.
 This is the WBC ‘s largest annual fuundraiser.
-We are working to expand recycling practices and initiatives throughout the Women’s Business Center and the adjacent areas of the Florida Tech Commons facility.
+We are working to expand recycling practices and initiatives throughout the Women’s Business Center and the adjacent areas of the Harris Commons facility.

 Annual International Festival at Florida Tech

 Florida Tech's annual International Festival celebrates Florida Tech’s wide cultural diversity and international community.
 We have worked with I.S.S.S. to improve sustainable practices at their annual international festival.
 This is done by providing recycling for the event and by assistting local sustainable food vendors.
 Florida Tech students also do sustanability booths to educate people about the different sustainable programs offered on campus.
 A fun children’s activity area, focusing on recycling, has also been developed to help educate the next generation of responsible and environmentally conscious leaders.

 For more information on Green Events on- or off-campus, or to volunteer at these events, please contact Emily Sybo.